vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

 Do not follow the last part ("Setting up Deluge as a service").<br>
 Don't forget to add the alias in the `.bash_aliases` file.

+# Backups and restores
+In case of factory reset, don't forget to backup this services.
+And then to restore them!

+## Home Assistant

+## Immich
+To backup and restore the Immich database, follow the official ``
 # Useful commands
 ## List active processes
 Simple